apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 This is the expected way in which the tests have to be ran before raising a PR.
 The script runtests.sh contain template for 3 combinations of tests.
-Ensure the auth configs for all the accounts used for testing are provided in abfs-testrun-configs.xmlIn case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the runtests.sh.
+Ensure the auth configs for all the accounts used for testing are provided in abfs-testrun-configs.xml.
+In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the runtests.sh.